buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-workflows.md

 The solution here was simple: run workflows on a dedicated executor deployment in the same datacenter where BuildBuddy is deployed.

-Because of our recent improvements to our caching infrastructure in [BuildBuddy v2](introducing-buildbuddy-v2), the workflow executor pool gets <!-- TODO --> latency and <!-- TODO --> throughput to the remote cache.
+With GitHub actions or other CI solutions, the network connection might be fast (especially after the recent network optimizations we made in [BuildBuddy v2](introducing-buildbuddy-v2)) &mdash; but not nearly as fast as having the workflow runner on the same local network as BuildBuddy itself.

-### Persistent containers
+### Sandbox persistence

 In [BuildBuddy v2](introducing-buildbuddy-v2#sandboxing), we announced improvements to our remote build execution system that allow us to re-use